 The Law School’s first-year curriculum includes six one-term four-unit substantive law courses: Civil Procedure, Constitutional Law I, Contracts, Criminal Law, Property, and Torts.
 One of these six courses will include a writing component, which adds a unit of credit to the course.
 The rest of the first-year curriculum includes Legal Analysis and Communication (3 units) in the fall, Persuasive Writing and Advocacy (2 units) in the spring, and an optional elective course of 2-3 units in the spring term.
 The first year program in the law school usually totals 30 units of credit.

-The upper-class curriculum includes required advanced courses listed on the degree requirements page.
+The upper-class curriculum includes required advanced courses listed on the Degree Requirements page.

 Community and Regional Planning

-Students must complete all core course requirements with the exception of the course CRP 381 (Planning Law) for a total of 21 core course credit hours.
+Students must complete all core course requirements with the exception of CRP 381 (Planning Law) for a total of 21 core course credit hours.
 An additional 3 credit hours of Planning-related electives must be completed either within the graduate Planning curriculum or, if outside of the School of Architecture, with approval from the Dual Degree Program Coordinator and CRP Graduate Advisor.
 For more information, see the Community and Regional Planning website.

 Example Course of Study